-- Patients at Unjani Clinics who seek HIV services from the public sector may, where the clinics have memorandums in place with the government, retrieve their ARVs and have their care managed at Unjani.
-This leads to improved retention in care, since the clinics are relatively easier to access for their patients than government facilities, with shorter waiting times, a reliable supply of stock, and a trusted counselor (the clinic nurse). - CareWorks' adherence rates are very high-approximately 92 percent.
-It attributes this to an active approach to adherence-CareWorks' counselors stay in regular touch with patients to encourage them and troubleshoot problems as they arise.
+Patients at Unjani Clinics who seek HIV

+services from the public sector may, where

+the clinics have memorandums in place with

+the government, retrieve their ARVs and have

+their care managed at Unjani.
+This leads to

+improved retention in care, since the clinics are

+relatively easier to access for their patients than

+government facilities, have shorter waiting times,

+a reliable supply of stock, and a trusted counselor

+(the clinic nurse).

+CareWorks' adherence rates are very high-

+approximately 92 percent.
+It attributes this to

+an active approach to adherence.
+CareWorks'

+counselors stay in regular touch with patients to

+encourage them and troubleshoot problems as

+they arise.

-Case Study: The Unjani Clinics Network/Non-Profit Company
+Case study: The Unjani Clinic Network/Non-Profit Company

-The Unjani Clinics Network/NPC offers best practices in strengthening and sustainably growing the health and HIV workforce for global learning and application.
-The objective of this social franchise is threefold: (1) to empower its professional nurses, who are all black women, by providing them with infrastructure, entrepreneurial opportunities, and skills to establish and grow businesses; (2) to create permanent jobs for the nurses, who are the owners and operators of the individual clinics, and the staff they employ; and (3) to create a sustainable model for primary health care.
+The Unjani Clinic Network/NPC offers best practices in strengthening and sustainably growing the health workforce for global application.
+The objective of this social franchise is three-fold: 1) to empower its professional nurses, who are all black women, by providing them with infrastructure, entrepreneurial opportunities, and skills to establish and grow businesses; 2) to create permanent jobs for the nurses, who are the owners and operators of the individual clinics, and the staff they employ; and 3) to create a sustainable model for primary health care.

-Founded in 2010, the Unjani Clinics Network has expanded to include 49 clinics across five provinces.
+Founded in 2010, the Unjani Clinic Network has expanded to include 49 clinics across five provinces.
 The only nurse-led initiative of its kind in South Africa, the social franchise shifts primary health care tasks to professional nurses, who are the owners and operators of the individual clinics.
-The nurses are residents of their local community, and with their community-level service delivery, build trust and their reputation.
+The nurses are residents of their community, and with their community-level service delivery, build trust and their reputation.

-The Unjani Clinics Network is overseen by the Unjani NPC.
-Corporate social investments and enterprise development funding, which support small and medium-size blackowned businesses in South Africa, cover the low cost of establishing clinics, which are made from converted secondhand shipping containers.
+The Unjani Clinic Network is overseen by the Unjani NPC.
+Corporate social investments and enterprise development funding, which support small and medium-size black-owned businesses in South Africa, cover the low cost of establishing clinics, which are made from converted secondhand shipping containers.
 The nurse owner-operators receive supportive funding administered by the NPC until they hit a preset monthly patient volume (250 patients per month) that ensures their sustainability.
-The network average is now over 2 times the sustainability mark, signaling that the majority of the clinics are financially self-sufficient (and those that are not yet self-sufficient are largely those that were more recently founded).
+The network average is now over two times the sustainability mark, signaling that the majority of the clinics are financially self-sufficient (and those that are not yet self-sufficient are largely those that were more recently founded).
 Once 70 clinics are sustainably operating, the Unjani NPC will also be fully self-sustaining.
 Unjani NPC provides support structures and professional development trainings to enhance the nurses' business and financial skills.
-Hear from Unjani Clinic owners here.

 Clinics are strategically located in low-income areas where need is high and access to other options for care is limited.
 Before the clinic is established, each nurse must conduct a household survey that shows that at least 200 people will seek care from the clinic and be able to pay for it.
-As word about a new clinic spreads in the community and the clinic attracts more patients, the nurse hires more health workers, mainly support staff (known as 'clinic assistants') and other nurses in accordance with a predetermined ratio of 30 patients a day per nurse.
+As word about a new clinic spreads in the community and the clinic attracts more patients, the nurse hires more health workers, mainly support staff (clinic assistants) and other nurses in accordance with a predetermined ratio of 30 patients a day per nurse.
 The nurse's salary grows, from a starting rate below that of government nurses to one that is higher, and, in a few cases, double.
-Patients are generally employed but uninsured, so many earn government grants.
-They generally pay with cash.
+Patients are generally employed but uninsured, so many earn government stipends.
+They primarily pay with cash.